DSC-Banasthali-Vidyapith/DSC-Banasthali-Vidyapith.github.io/README.md

 # DSC Banasthali Vidyapith
 Functional website created by team members of DSC Banasthali Vidyapith with a motive of providing insights of our technical and non technical updates to developers, innovators and students in order to encourage them to develop and share their skills and build a collaborative tech culture.
+Visit our website!!

 ## Table of Contents